It’s the study drug which could save your degree. We tried Modafinil and this is what it’s like.

 Forget Red Bull, Ritalin and Adderall, the Big Names in Chemistry are all talking about Modafinil: the non-addictive ‘wakefulness’ drug even the army are using.

-This isn’t like drinking a lot of caffeine, modafinil (there’s no street name yet) temporarily improves your memory and problem solving skills.
-Scientists are hailing it as a potential wonder drug, and there is already talk of Olympic-style drug tests for students.
+This isn’t like drinking a lot of caffeine, modafinil (the street name “daffy” has not caught on) temporarily improves your memory and massively increases your efficiency.
+Some scientists are hailing it as a potential wonder drug, and there is already talk of Olympic-style drug tests for students.

 What it does

-Modafinil gives you tunnel vision.
+It gives you a kind of tunnel vision.
 You can concentrate for hours on reading a book, taking meticulous notes, not looking up once.
 You don’t eat, you don’t really talk to people.
-In fact the only thing you will leave your work to do is poo, which modafinil makes you do almost hourly.
+In fact the only thing you will leave your work to do is go to the loo, which modafinil makes you do almost hourly.

 Normal procedure is this: Set your alarm clock for some ungodly hour, take two 100mg tablets and then go back to sleep.
 One hour later you wake with an urgent need to empty your bowels and what the drug’s manufacturers call “a sense of wakefulness.”

 After that, hit the books.
 You might find your mood goes a little bit up and down, but generally you will feel akin to some kind of super-human, ploughing through work like a fully-functioning Stephen Hawking.
 After about 14 hours it wears off and you become useless again, but you should be able to sleep fine.

 • You can concentrate for hours and get lots of work done, and remember it all afterwards.